Kwame Nkrumah: Ghanaian independence

-The flag of Ghana designed by Theodosia Okoh, inverting Ethiopia's green-yellow-red Lion of Judah flag and replacing the lion with a black star.
+The flag of Ghana was designed by Theodosia Okoh, inverting Ethiopia's green-yellow-red Lion of Judah flag and replacing the lion with a black star.
 Red symbolizes bloodshed; green stands for beauty, agriculture, and abundance; yellow represents mineral wealth; and the Black Star represents African freedom.
 The country's new coat of arms, designed by Amon Kotei, includes eagles, a lion, a St. George's Cross, and a Black Star, with copious gold and gold trim.
 Philip Gbeho was commissioned to compose the new national anthem, "God Bless Our Homeland Ghana".

 As a monument to the new nation, Nkrumah opened Black Star Square near Osu Castle in the coastal district of Osu, Accra.
 This square would be used for national symbolism and mass patriotic rallies.

 Under Nkrumah's leadership, Ghana adopted some social democratic policies and practices.
 Nkrumah created a welfare system, started various community programs, and established schools.